 How Can We Appreciate Ourselves and Our Skin More?

 “One can be affected by their skin at any age.
-In fact, I was just to the dermatologist for my yearly skin exam and questioned how a fifty-two-year-old can still be experiencing acne.
+In fact, I was just to the dermatologist for my yearly skin exam and questioned how a 52-year-old can still be experiencing acne.
 It just seems unfair that I am getting acne and wrinkles at the same time!
 I reminded myself that skin is only one aspect of who I am.
 Skin is an organ.
 It has a medical use for us, it keeps things out of our body that aren’t supposed to be there.
 Thinking about skin within the correct context is important in allowing us to correctly value it and ourselves.”

 “At times, people can place too much value on an unobtainable quest for flawless skin.
 Discounting our positive attributes and hyper-focusing on skin flaws doesn’t allow for a full sense of self.
 Acknowledging positives can assist one in not being stuck solely focusing on the negative.
 If it helps, make a vision board of many positive things that you like about yourself, ask friends and loved ones for positive attributes that they appreciate about you, talk to yourself in front of a mirror and be honest about the things that you appreciate about yourself, both externally and internally.
 Celebrate you!”